dgraham6/Taxi-EDA/README.md

 - While short trips (e.g., 3 minutes) are plausible, a trip lasting over three days or spanning more than 50 miles is not.
 - Given that Washington, D.C., is approximately 50 miles wide, these outliers are highly unrealistic and can be safely removed due to their rarity.

-To pair along with these logical checks we can refernce our new external data to find extreme difference
+To pair along with these logical checks we can reference our new external data to find extreme differences and outliers such as finding trips with zero distance traveled yet a large duration.

 By addressing these issues, we significantly improve the quality and reliability of the dataset, ensuring that it is ready for analysis.

 # Exploratory Data Analysis

 ### Trip Duration Analysis

 After removing the outliers, we can finally visualize what we aim to predict.
 By creating this graph, we can gain a better understanding of the distribution of trip durations in the dataset.
-Below is the resulting histogram:
+Below is the resulting histogram when comparing our predicted vs actual duration values:

 <iframe
-  src="duration_histogram.html"
+  src="plot.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-By observing the distribution, we notice a significant number of trips with durations close to 0 seconds in our dataset.
+By observing the distribution, we first notice that our predicted quickest route duration graph contains smaller values as expected, and a significant number of recored trips have durations close to 0 seconds in our dataset.
 While very short taxi trips are possible, these are likely due to human errors, such as prematurely stopping and restarting trips.
 Apart from this anomaly, the distribution appears to be fairly symmetric and roughly normal, centered around 600 seconds (or 10 minutes).
 As the duration increases, there are a few scattered outliers, but the majority of the data fits within a consistent range.

 ### Average Trip Duration by Day of the Week